Amber Kalirai: Reception

 In 2006 actress Nikki Patel was nominated as Best Newcomer at the National Television Awards.
 Ian Wylie on Manchester Evening News stated that Nikki Patel has shone in the portrayal of the determined school girl Amber and also went on to say that he thought she should have won an NTA for her portrayal of the character.
 Kate White from Inside Soap ran a feature on what Christmas presents she would give to soap characters.
 White said she would buy Amber a "big spoon" so she could stir up trouble for her neighbours.
-As White thought Amber did a great job of making Sophie and Sian's "terribly twee romance much more exciting".
+White believed that Amber did a great job of making Sophie and Sian's "terribly twee romance much more exciting".
+Jane Simon from the Daily Mirror wrote "Shame." in reference to Amber's 2012 departure.